 The group's business is very capital intensive and there is a risk that the carrying value of the Property, Plant and Equipment is overstated.
-The scrapings, and the reconciliation of fixed assets carrying value of Property, Plant and Equipment is tested as part of the group impairment testing based on the discounted cash flow model.
+The carrying value of Property, Plant and Equipment is tested as part of the group impairment testing based on the discounted cash flow model.